Braundo/kubernetes-guide/docs/security/container-security.md

 icon: material/circle-small
 ---

-## Image Security
+## Image Security in Kubernetes

-- Generally, it's best-practice to only use container images from repositories that you trust - either one's internal to your company, your own private repo, or Docker's verified registry (although you should still be careful with these).
+**Trusted Repositories:**

+It is a security best practice to use container images only from trusted repositories.
+These can include internal repositories managed within your organization, your private repositories, or reputable public repositories with verified content such as Docker Hub’s certified repositories.
 <br><br>

-- If you don’t specify a registry in the `image` name in your manifest, it’s assumed to be Docker’s default registry - `docker.io`
-    - i.e. putting `image: nginx` will assume it’s *actually* `image: docker.io/library/nginx`
+**Default Registry:**

+When specifying an image in Kubernetes without a registry, the default is Docker Hub (`docker.io`).
+For example, specifying `image: nginx` in your Pod definition translates to `image: docker.io/library/nginx`.
+It's crucial to be aware of this default behavior to avoid unintentional deployments from unverified sources.
 <br><br>

-- Another popular container repo is `gcr.io` - Google’s container repository where a lot of Kubernetes core images reside

-## Security in Docker

-- By default, Docker runs processes in containers as `root`
-    - You can change this though
-<br><br>

-- Processes running in a container are also visible as running processes on the host itself
-<br><br>

-- The `root` user in the container is not the same as the `root` user on the host
-    - It’s limited in it’s ability to impact the host or other processes on the host
+**Alternative Registries:**

+Another trusted source is Google Container Registry (`gcr.io`), which hosts many of the core images used by Kubernetes itself.
+Utilizing such reputable sources can reduce the risk of incorporating vulnerabilities from less secure registries.

-## Security Contexts
+## Minimizing Privileges
+Running containers as the root user can pose significant security risks, particularly if the container environment is breached.
+It is possible, and recommended, to run containers as a non-root user to mitigate potential damage.
+This is achieved by specifying a non-root user in the container’s security context:

 ```yaml
 apiVersion: v1